MileHacker Logo

 Critical Health Guidelines

-• Vaccinations: No specific vaccinations are essential for U.S. entry for regular sightseeing.
+• Vaccinations: No specific vaccinations are necessary for U.S. entry for general tourism.
 Routine vaccinations, such as MMR, DTaP, Polio, Varicella, and the annual Flu vaccine, should be current.

-• Sunburn/Heatstroke: High UV index, especially in summer.
+• Sunburn/Heatstroke: High UV index, notably in the summer months.
 Use broad-spectrum Reef-safe sunscreen (SPF 30+), wear Wide-brimmed hats and sunglasses, seek shade, and drink plenty of water.

 • Tick-borne Illnesses: Ticks are common from spring through fall.
 Wear long pants, use Insect repellent containing DEET, and conduct thorough tick checks after outdoor activities.
 Remove ticks promptly with Fine-tipped tweezers.